Study in Australia

 Note: Business subjects run on a trimester model.
 All other subjects are on the semester model.

-USC is an Australian public university.
-USC’s main campus is located in Sippy Downs on Queensland’s Sunshine Coast.
+UniSC is an Australian public university.
+UniSC’s main campus is located in Sippy Downs on Queensland’s Sunshine Coast.
 Set in the sunny state of Queensland on Australia’s east coast, the Sunshine Coast is a destination of endless beaches, expansive hinterlands and a warm climate, and a relaxed and friendly community.
 Approximately 328,000 people call the Sunshine Coast their home, making it the third most populous region in Queensland.
-Located only a short one-hour drive north of the state’s capital, Brisbane, it is home to the architecturally diverse USC Sunshine Coast campus – a campus renowned for its environmentally sustainable approach.
+Located only a short one-hour drive north of the state’s capital, Brisbane, it is home to the architecturally diverse UniSC Sunshine Coast campus – a campus renowned for its environmentally sustainable approach.

 The campus sits on a 100-hectare designated wildlife reserve, which provides sanctuary to native Australian wildlife, including the resident Eastern Grey Kangaroos, reptiles, and birds.

 At UniSC Sunshine Coast, you will become one of the locals in no time and enjoy making friends with Australians, while meeting students from around the world.